-- (i) granting interim relief; - (ii) assisting the arbitral tribunal in taking evidence (available only for institutional - not ad hoc - arbitration); - (iii) appointing and challenging arbitrators, or terminating an arbitrator's mandate; - (iv) challenging an interim arbitration ruling on competence of the arbitral tribunal; - (v) setting aside arbitral awards; and - (vi) enforcing arbitral awards.
+- 1 granting interim relief; - 2 assisting the arbitral tribunal in taking evidence (available only for institutional (not ad hoc) arbitration); - 3 appointment and challenge of arbitrators, or termination of an arbitrator's mandate; - 4 challenge an interim arbitration ruling on competence of the arbitral tribunal; - 5 setting aside arbitral awards; and - 6 enforcing arbitral awards.

-The powers (iii), (iv) and (v) listed above may by express agreement of the parties be contracted out to an institutional arbitration (ie, that which is administered by an accredited permanent arbitration institution only).
+The powers (3), (4) and (5) listed above may be contracted out by express agreement of the parties to an institutional arbitration (ie, which is administered by an accredited permanent arbitration institution only).